Adhesive bonding of semiconductor wafers: Flame treatment

-In flame treatment, a mixture of gas and air is used to produce a flame that is ran over the surface of the adherend.
+In flame treatment, a mixture of gas and air is used to produce a flame that is run over the surface of the adherend.
 The flame that is produced must be oxidizing in order to produce an effective treatment.
 This means that the flame is blue in color.
 Flame treatment can be performed by using a setup similar to the CDT in which plastic film travels across a roller while the flame contacts it.
 In addition to more sophisticated methods, flame treatment can also be done by hand with the use of a torch.
 However, even and steady treatment of the surface is more difficult to obtain.
 Once the flame treatment is completed, the part can be gently cleaned with water and air dried, which will ensure that an excess of oxides are not formed.
 Control during the flame treatment is critical.
 Too much of the treatment will degrade the plastic, which will lead to poor adhesion.
 Too little of a treatment will not modify the surface enough and will also lead to poor adhesion.
 An additional aspect of flame treatment that must be considered is possible deformation to the adherend.
 Precise control of the flame will prevent this from occurring.